Birat-Poudel/NodeJS-ExpressJS-TypeScript-starter-configured-files/README.md

 ```

-If you like the repository, feel free to give it a star.
+If you like this repository, feel free to give it a star.